 The Exchange Visitor Program regulations permit on-campus jobs related to, or not related to, a student's field of study.
-However, J-1 students are typically not approved to work on campus at ONU.
+J-1 students are approved to work in any on campus job at ONU.

 Scholarship, Fellowship or Assistantship

 Employment may be required in return for receiving a scholarship, fellowship or assistantship.
 The work can occur on campus or off campus.

 This is authorized employment related to a student's field of study.
 It is similar to an internship, in that it should provide hands-on, practical experience in a student's field.
 Exchange students not completing a degree are allowed Academic Training (AT) that is equal to the number of days spent enrolled in classes.

 Academic Training must be authorized before employment can legally begin.
 An application for Academic Training must be made no later than the date of completion of the program of study, as indicated on the DS-2019.
 You must have a job offer related to your field of study in order to apply for Academic Training.